 The best way to free yourself from asthma symptoms is to keep your asthma well controlled.
 Control means that your airways are not as sensitive to the allergens or irritants that can trigger an asthma attack.
 When your asthma is well controlled, you can lead a full, active, and healthy life with few, if any, symptoms and no days lost from work or school.

 To get your asthma under control, you need the right tools.
-One of these essential tools is an asthma action plan.
+One of these tools is an asthma action plan.
 If you don't already have one, ask your doctor.
-It should include: how to recognize when your asthma is getting better or worse, how much you can change the amount of medication you take, and when you should adjust the amount of medication you take.
-Having an asthma action plan can help you be free from asthma symptoms.
+It should include how to recognize when your asthma is getting better or worse, how much you can change the amount of medication you take, and when you should adjust the amount of medication you take.